tscherbul/tscherbul.github.io/_pages/research.md

 ---
-title: "Allan Lab - Research"
+title: "Tscherbul Lab - Research"
 layout: textlay
-excerpt: "Allan Lab -- Research"
+excerpt: "Tscherbul Lab -- Research"
 sitemap: false
 permalink: /research/
 ---

 # Research

-Our overarching goal is to explore and understand new quantum states of electronic matter on the atomic scale.
-To do so, we use and develop novel spectroscopic-imaging scanning tunneling microscopy (SI-STM) tools to visualize the relevant quantum mechanical degrees of freedom.
+We explore the rich and complex world of ultracold molecular collisions using the tools and techniques of quantum mechanics.
+The ultimate goal of our research is to control molecular collisions and chemical reactions at the most fundamental, quantum few-body level.
+To make this possible, we perform accurate quantum dynamics calculations of molecular collisions in the presence of external electromagnetic fields.

 Questions of interest include: (i), How does the Mott state collapse upon doping and how is this related to the complex phase diagram of high-temperature superconductors? (ii), What is the strange metal phase seen in correlated electron systems?
 Is this an exotic long-range entangled state?
 What is the mechanism of dissipation in that state? (iii), Why is the transition temperature in high-temperature superconductors so high?